Nit-Rathore/Wildlife-Animal-Classification-using-CNN/README.md

 # Data
 Dataset was taken from trail camera imagery https://www.crcv.ucf.edu/research/projects/florida-wildlife-camera-trap-dataset/

+# Paper
+Wrote a paper on the findings and accuracy and look to improve the accuracy and extend it to multiclass classification

 # Contribute
 The source code will be available on Github and contributions/donations are always welcomed.